takato7/raycasting-maze/README.md

 ## Overview

-This project is a first-person pseudo-3D maze inspired by early games such as [Wolfenstein 3D](http://users.atw.hu/wolf3d/).
+This project is a first-person pseudo-3D maze built in C using MiniLibX and X11.

-Built in C using MiniLibX and X11, it implements a complete rendering pipeline that transforms a 2D grid map into a real-time first-person view using raycasting and grid-based collision logic.
+It implements a complete rendering pipeline that transforms a 2D grid map into a real-time first-person projection using raycasting and grid-based collision logic.

 ## Key Features